suhailm-in/HuntingPro/README.md

 ### Output

-The tool generates a folder named Result containing the results.
+The tool generates a folder named "Result" containing the results.
 Inside this folder, you will find:

 <!-- PROJECT run Screenshot -->
 <h1 align="center">